2001 French Grand Prix: Race

 The race took place in the afternoon from 14:00 local time.
 Weather conditions at the start were hot and clear.
 The air temperature ranged between 25 and 29 C and the track temperature was from 40 to 51 C. The hot weather increased the possibility of mechanical attrition.
 Approximately 120,717 people attended the event.
-A two-stop strategy was the standard for the French Grand Prix and every pit stop took less time because of pit lane layout.
+According to Adam Cooper of Autosport, a two-stop strategy was the standard for the French Grand Prix and every pit stop took less time because of pit lane layout.
 Häkkinen could not get off the grid at the start of the formation lap because an assembled component in his car's gearbox was incorrectly fitted.
 His car was pushed back into the pit lane where the mechanics were unable to rectify the problem and Häkkinen did not take the start.
 De la Rosa's throttle failed during the formation lap and drove back to the pit lane and started one lap behind the rest of the field.
-When the five red flags extinguished to signal the start of the race, Ralf Schumacher made a brisk start to maintain his pole position advantage going into the first corner and retained despite an error at the Adelaide hairpin.
+When the five red lights extinguished to signal the start of the race, Ralf Schumacher made a brisk start to maintain his pole position advantage going into the first corner and retained despite an error at the Adelaide hairpin.
 Michael Schumacher in second was slower off the line due to a minor glitch between the launch control system and clutch that was changed after the warm-up session though he held off Coultard on the first lap.

 Barrichello had a fast gateway, rising from eighth to fifth by the end of the first lap.
 Räikkönen moved up four positions over the same distance.
 Montoya passed Trulli and the manoeuvre caused the latter to lose momentum and allow Barrichello to overtake him.
-At the end of the first lap, Ralf Schumacher led by 0.3 seconds from Michael Schumacher, who was in turn was followed by Coulthard, Montoya, Barrichello, Trulli, Frentzen, Villeneuve, Räikkönen, Heidfeld, Irvine, Panis, Burti, Verstappen, Bernoldi, Fisichella, Button, Alesi, Marques and Alonso.
+At the end of the first lap, Ralf Schumacher led by 0.3 seconds from Michael Schumacher, who was in turn was followed by Coulthard, Montoya, Barrichello and Trulli.
 Ralf Schumacher extended his advantage to three-tenths of a second from Michael Schumacher with Coulthard close behind.
-Further down the field Panis passed Irvine to take over eleventh position, while Fisichella was overtaken by teammate Button for 16th.
-Villeneuve in eighth became the Grand Prix's first retirement when his engine lost power and he went into the gravel trap at Estroil corner on lap six.
+Further down the field Panis passed Irvine to take over 11th position, while Fisichella was overtaken by teammate Button for 16th.
+Villeneuve in eighth became the Grand Prix's first retirement when his engine lost power due to an electrical fault and he went into the gravel trap at Estroil corner on lap six.
 At the front of the field, Ralf Schumacher, driving with an unbalanced car that caused him to lock his tyres into the Adelaide hairpin, increased his lead over Michael Schumacher to 1.8 seconds by the 17th lap, who in turn, was 1.7 seconds in front of Coulthard in third.
 Montoya was a further 1.7 seconds adrift in fourth and he maintained a consistent gap ahead of Barrichello in fifth.